 Berg Adventures Trip Highlights on Ecuador:

-- Explore the highest capital city of the world, Quito.
+- Explore the highest capital city in the world, Quito.

-- Sleep in first class accommodations, historical haciendas, scenic mountain lodges, and at the remote refugios (huts) of High Camp.
-No camping necessary.
+- Sleep in first class accommodations: historical haciendas, scenic mountain lodges, and high mountain huts.

-Our expedition begins in the city of Quito, high in the Andes, surrounded by beautiful valleys and a spectacular mountain range.
-You will notice a difference in altitude the moment you step off the plane as Quito sits at 9,350ft (2,849m).
-With a fascinating balance of history and innovation, Quito is truly one of the wonders of the world.
-UNESCO honored Quito’s historic center a World Heritage Site, the first city in the world to receive this accolade.
-In 2004, Quito was honored yet again as the Cultural Capital of the Americas.
+Our expedition begins in the city of Quito in the high Andes, surrounded by beautiful valleys and spectacular mountains.
+As soon as you step off the plane, you will notice the altitude as Quito sits at 9,350ft/2,850m.
+This city has been described as “where the old meets new”.
+Its historical, cultural, and contemporary heritage makes it one of the wonders of the world.
+In 1979, UNESCO declared Quito’s historic center a World Heritage Site.
+In 2004, the city was named the Cultural Capital of the Americas.

 Ecuador is the smallest of the Andean countries, yet its location at the equator means that it spans two hemispheres.
 With its Andean peaks, Amazonia rain forests, and the Galapagos Islands, Ecuador has incredible diversity for a country the size of Italy.